-D. RCC Affiliations
+C. RCC Affiliations

-RCC is affiliated with the Grand National Curling Club (GNCC), the United States Curling Association (USCA), and the United States Women's Curling Association (USWCA).
-The USCA and USWCA are national governing bodies for the sport of curling and run many events throughout the country including those designed to help select USA national teams to represent the USA in international competitions.
+RCC is affiliated with the Grand National Curling Club (GNCC), and the United States Women's Curling Association (USWCA).
+The USWCA is a national governing body for the sport of curling and runs many events throughout the country.
 The GNCC is a regional curling organization that started in 1867.
-It represents clubs all along the east coast, from Maine to Florida, including Pennsylvania and Georgia.
-The GNCC helps to foster growth of the sport of curling in its region, represents the region in meetings with the USCA, and helps to organize many curling events throughout the region.
-Through contributions from our dues payments to the GNCC, RCC maintains a connection to the Royal Caledonian Curling Club (Edinburgh, Scotland).
+It represents clubs throughout, predominantly along the east coast.
+The GNCC helps to foster growth of the sport of curling, and helps to organize many curling events throughout the region.
+Through contributions from membership dues to the GNCC, RCC maintains a connection to the Royal Caledonian Curling Club (Edinburgh, Scotland).